codeclou-archive/node-deploy-essentials/README.md

   * :bangbang: System needs to have `git` installed.
   * :bangbang: The order of the parameters is NOT interchangable.
   * :bangbang: The target directory is purged (all files are deleted before new files are copied).
+  * :bangbang: The `gitHubAuthTokenOrPassword` might appear printed out as shell output!

 **Parameters**